 Application research has been performed in collaboration with:

 - Vidia spol s r. o.
-(A prototype of diagnostic kit for human JCV polyomavirus was prepared and a diagnostic kit for BKV polyomavirus subtypes is now under preparation)
+(A prototype of diagnostic kit for human JCV polyomavirus was prepared and a diagnostic kit for BKV polyomavirus subtypes is now under development)

 - Dyntec spol s r. o.
-(At present, veterinary prophylactic vaccines against porcine circovirus 2 and bovinne papillomavirus, based on recombinant polyomavirus nanostructures, are being).
+(At present, veterinary prophylactic vaccines against porcine circovirus 2 and bovinne papillomavirus, based on recombinant polyomavirus nanostructures, are being developed).